aaryakatulwar03/RAG_Sanskrit_Aarya/README.md

 The system tries to generate an answer using the generator model.
 If the generated answer is weak, it uses extractive fallback from the retrieved context.

---Installation and Setup
+Installation and Setup
 1. Clone or download the project

 Place the project folder on your system.

-2. Create a virtual environment

-python -m venv venv
+2. Create a virtual environment python -m venv venv

-3. Activate the virtual
+3. Activate the virtual environment
 On Windows PowerShell

-Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process
+Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process venv\Scripts\Activate.ps1

-venv\Scripts\Activate.ps1

 On Command Prompt
 venv\Scripts\activate.bat
 4. Install dependencies
 pip install -r requirements.txt

 If required, also install:

 pip install sentencepiece protobuf

---How to Run the Project
+How to Run the Project
 Step 1: Build the FAISS index

 Run: